itk-dev-rpa/OpenPostbud/README.md

 ### Workers

-To run the shipment and registration workers need the following environment variables set:
+The shipment and registration workers need the following environment variables set:

 | Name                           | description                                                           | Type        |
 | ------------------------------ | --------------------------------------------------------------------- | ----------- |